top of page

 NATO’S REASON TO EXIST

 In 1989, the Berlin Wall collapsed.
 Russian forces in Eastern Europe withdrew and democratic governments sprung up in former Warsaw Pact nations.
 By the end of 1991, Gorbachev was no longer in power and the Soviet Union itself was dissolved.
 In 1993, the European Union came into existence.
-What had begun as the postwar Common Market to rebuild the Western European economy had been so successful that the democratic countries mostly the same ones that composed NATO - decided to form a kind of union, not unlike a European States of America.
+What had begun as the postwar Common Market to rebuild the Western European economy had been so successful that the democratic countries mostly the same ones that composed NATO decided to form a kind of union, not unlike a United States of Europe.
 The idea was that people living within these countries would no longer be in completely separate countries and need to show their passports every time they crossed a border.
 A Scottish person could travel not only to London without going through customs, but could take the Chunnel to Paris and roam freely from Helsinki to Gibraltar to Athens without needing to flash a passport and ask permission.
 It sounds like a beautiful future.
 If only the whole world were like this, we could stop worrying about war, and focus instead on all the other issues we have to deal with.
 Yeltsin was in charge of the Russian Federation, and it appeared he intended to make Russia a peaceful partner with the West.
 For a few years it looked as if the Cold War was over.
-This would have been the case if Russia had done then what Germany had done after World War Two renounced the idea of a ¨greater empire¨ that they were somehow owed by their unique position of economic power (or, in Russia´s case, size and history), and instead focused on making money, mellowing out, and improving their standard of living.
+This would have been the case if Russia had done then what Germany had done after World War Two renounced the idea of a ¨greater empire¨ that they were somehow owed by their unique position of economic power (or, in Russia's case, their size and history), and instead focused on making money, mellowing out, and improving their standard of living.
 If this had happened, imagine an expanded, peaceful EU that went from Vladivostok to Ireland.
-Wouldn't that be a nice passport-optional zone to explore without being considered a foreigner anywhere you go?
+Wouldn't that be a nice border-free zone to explore in peace without needing to show a passport?

 The history of NATO overlaps with the history of the EU, but it is a different creature, formed for an entirely different reason.
 After World War Two, Stalin had a military that dwarfed that of the allies.
 It seemed clear that he planned to expand.
 The Berlin Blockade was a sign that if the West blinked, Soviet tanks would be rolling west immediately.
 The North Atlantic Treaty Organization formed as an alliance to counter this Soviet threat.
-Most of the same countries that entered the Common Market also joined the NATO alliance, but there was no requirement to be part of both.
+Most of the same countries that entered the Common Market also joined NATO, but there was no requirement to be part of both.
 NATO was strictly a military alliance, not political or economic.
-Because of the overwhelming Warsaw Pact advantage in troops and tanks, NATO´s nuclear deterrent was seen as crucial for the prevention of World War Three.
-The downside of this was the expectation that, if conflict did begin, it would become a nuclear war before long, and this would quickly escalate into a full-scale conflagration.
+Because of the overwhelming Warsaw Pact advantage in troops and tanks, NATO's nuclear deterrent was seen as crucial for the prevention of World War Three.
+The downside of this was the expectation that, if conflict did begin, it would soon become a nuclear war, and this would quickly escalate into a full-scale conflagration.
 As we all knew, this would lead to the end of the world.
 It looked like there was no way out of the standoff.

 In 2008, Putin pre-empted the entry of Georgia into NATO by invading and occupying areas that had a larger Russian population.
 This land grab was barely reported in the West, but it was very important in setting the stage for future events.
-Putin had a winning strategy: claim that Russians living in an area that used to be ruled by the Soviet Union were being denied their rights, invade, and use the nuclear forces of Russia as a threat against escalation by the West.
+Putin had a winning strategy: claim that Russians living in an area that used to be ruled by the Soviet Union were being denied their rights, invade, and threaten to use the nuclear forces of Russia to prevent intervention by the West.
 By doing this, Russia made it impossible for the partially-invaded country to join NATO, since a new member country is not supposed to have ongoing border disputes.
 Because no one was willing to fight Russia over such an out-of-the way little country like Georgia, Russia learned it could bully smaller countries with impunity.
 The West started making appeasement the main policy with Russia, reasoning that a wider war was not worth it.

 In 2009, Albania and Croatia joined NATO.
 In 2011, a NATO-led coalition used air strikes to support insurgents in Libya and drive Gaddafi out of power.
-I supported this action as well, but it again brought up the basic question about the scope of NATO´s purpose.
+Once again, this raised basic questions about the scope of NATO's purpose.
 NATO countries claim the mission of the group is strictly defensive, but the willingness to intervene to bring about regime change was viewed with alarm by Putin.
-In February of 2014, a Russian-backed politician in Ukraine was driven out of power by a people´s revolt in Kyiv.
+In February of 2014, a Russian-backed politician in Ukraine was driven out of power by a people's revolt in Kyiv.
 The Ukrainian people definitely wanted to be part of the free West, not part of the Putin-dominated East, like Belarus.
 Putin was furious.
 In his view, any country that was not controlled by him was controlled by America.
 Putin was determined not to allow NATO to expand to Ukraine, and so he followed the old formula he used in Georgia.
 In 2014, Russia invaded Crimea, Donetsk, and Luhansk.
 Ukraine had voluntarily given up its nuclear weapons in the 90s in return for security guarantees from Russia and the West, so they had no deterrent of this kind.
 The Ukrainian military was woefully unprepared to resist.
 They were pushed back easily at first, but began to steadily build up their forces.
 In 2017, Montenegro joined NATO, and in 2020, North Macedonia joined.

 As Eisenhower said: